6thfdwp/learning-thoughts/JavaScript-language-and-paradigms.md

   the data in object is mutable, shared, could lead to race condition to access the same resource, result is unpredictable
 - FP: function as first class
    Build system via composing functions, can be returned, passed as arguments, assigned to other properties.
-   More **declarative**, describe 'what', 'how' is abstracted away (think `map`) Encourage pure, take same input, output is same.
-Avoid shared, mutable data, predictive, result can be cached
+   More **declarative**, describe 'what', 'how' is abstracted away (think `map`) Encourage pure, take same input, output is same. predictive, result can be cached, (memoization).
+Avoid shared, mutable data,

 **Classical VS Prototypal inheritance**
 - Class inheritance